List of productions of The Nutcracker: Television presentations

 This production cut the ballet down to a one-act version lasting slightly less than an hour, and drastically re-ordered all the dances, even to the point of altering the storyline to somewhat resemble that of The Wizard of Oz, which, at that time, was an enormously successful annual attraction on U.S. network television.
 The Mouse King, although having turned the Prince into a Nutcracker, does not even appear in this production.
 Instead, as Clara's dream begins, she and the Nutcracker must now journey to the Castle of the Sugar Plum Fairy, where the Fairy will wave her wand and turn him back into a Prince.
 Along the way, much like Ozs Dorothy, the couple encounters several fantastic characters - the waltzing snowflakes, the Russian Dancers, Mother Ginger and her Clowns, the Bluebirds, and the waltzing flowers.
 Villella does not wear a Nutcracker mask at all in this production; he is seen throughout as a normal-looking man, and the only way that one can tell that he has been transformed from a nutcracker into a prince is by his change in costume.
 The two bluebirds from Tchaikovsky's The Sleeping Beauty appear to perform the Dance of the Reed Flutes rather than Sleeping Beautys Bluebird Pas de Deux.
-And curiously enough, the famous March is not heard during the actual ballet, but only during the new opening credits and hosting sequence devised by CBS.
+The famous March is not heard during the actual ballet, but only during the new opening credits and hosting sequence devised by CBS.
 The March comes to a sudden halt as host Eddie Albert cracks a nut with a nutcracker that he has beside him on a table.